cardinalblue/android-kraft-shade/doc_website/docs/introduction/architecture-overview.md

 - Provides utilities for common OpenGL operations
 - Ensures thread-safety for OpenGL operations

+For more details on the OpenGL Environment, see the [GlEnv documentation](../core-components/glenv.md).

 ### Shader System

 The Shader System is responsible for managing and executing GLSL shaders.
 It provides a flexible and efficient way to apply various effects to textures.